Skip to main content

 “In Western populations, the treatment of lung infections is a primary driver of antibiotic resistance.4”

 Antibiotics saved millions of lives but their misuse or oversuse now raises serious concerns for health, notably with the further emergence of antimicrobial resistance.
-Each year, the the World Health Organization (WHO) organizes the World Antimicrobial Awareness Week (WAAW) to increase awareness of this public health issue.
+Each year, the the World Health Organization (WHO) organizes the World AMR Awareness Week (WAAW) to increase awareness of this public health issue.
 Let’s take a look at this global threat that required urgent action:

 Microbiota at the forefront of antibiotic resistance